It is a pleasure to join with my fellow alumni in this pilgrimage to the second home of our youth.

 "Don't teach my boy poetry," an English mother recently wrote the Provost of Harrow.
 "Don't teach my boy poetry; he is going to stand for Parliament."
 Well, perhaps she was right – but if more politicians knew poetry and more poets knew politics, I am convinced the world would be a little better place in which to live on this commencement day of 1956.

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 895, Folder: "Harvard University, Cambridge, Massachusetts, 14 June 1956".
+Senate Files, Box 895, "Harvard University, Cambridge, Massachusetts, 14 June 1956."
+John F. Kennedy Presidential Library.